Have you ever felt frustrated by an inability to stop thinking about work, even when you’re not on the clock?

 ENHANCING PSYCHOLOGICAL DETACHMENT FROM WORK

-According to the research of Sonnentag and her colleagues, managers and supervisors should allow their employees more flexibility in setting their timeline of tasks.
+According to the research, managers and supervisors should allow their employees more flexibility in setting their timeline of tasks.
 Helping employees to relieve time pressure through skills training and adapting performance appraisal procedures is useful as well.
 But emphasizing the importance of enjoyable leisure activities among employees is equally vital.

 BIG PICTURE TAKEAWAYS